Bleuje/processing-animations-code/README.md

 Please note that these ratings are highly subjective and are intended to serve as a rough guide for navigating the collection.
 While it's not ideal, they offer some insight into the complexity of understanding the code.

+To give an idea, ● (2) means suitable for beginners (but not super beginner-friendly), ● ● ● ◐ (7) means rather challenging to fully understand even for advanced coders.

 ---

 # Motivation and information